glenrobson/SimpleAnnotationServer/doc/IIIFSearch.md

 `uploadManifest.html` indexes the manifest in the annotation store and looks for any annotations that are related to canvas in this manifest.
 If there is an annotation that links to a canvas in this manifest then a 'within' link is added.
 The process then creates a short id to be used for the manifest and forwards onto the newly created IIIF search endpoint.
 The next stage is to add a link to this search service in your manifest.

-### Adding a link to the search service in your mainfest
+### Adding a link to the search service in your manifest

-For the UnivesralViewer or Mirador to find your search service you need to add it to your manifest.
+For the UniversalViewer or Mirador to find your search service you need to add it to your manifest.
 Add the following section:

 ```
 "service": {